Skip to main content

 In 2020, Milenko Jovanović, Head of Air Control at Serbia’s Environmental Protection Agency, publicly opposed the agency’s decision to change the criteria for measuring air quality, which was made by the acting director to potentially hide the true pollution levels by making them seem less severe.
 This would prevent Serbia’s capital, Belgrade, from featuring among the world’s most polluted cities.
 Shortly after speaking out, Jovanović was fired.

 The agency claimed he was dismissed for inadequately maintaining air quality measuring stations, but when Belgrade’s High Court ruled that it should reinstate him while the dispute was resolved, the director abolished his post.
-Unable to resume his job after blowing the whistle, he approached Transparency International Serbia’s Advocacy and Legal Advice Centre (ALAC) for help.
+Jovanovic didn’t give up his fight for justice and pursued his case with the support of specialised lawyers from whistleblower protection and media organisation “Pištaljka“.
+Later, he established contact with Transparency Serbia, which also operates the Advocacy and Legal Advice Centre (ALAC), as he recognised the systemic nature of problems in public sector management.

-This ALAC is part of a network run by Transparency International chapters and partners across the Western Balkans, offering free, confidential legal support to people who speak out against wrongdoing, often putting themselves at risk.
-They also use evidence from individual cases to advocate for legal and cultural change to promote transparency and fight corruption.
+This ALAC is part of a network run by Transparency International chapters and partners across the Western Balkans, that has a dual function: They are offering free, confidential legal support to people who speak out against wrongdoing often putting themselves at risk and advocate for legal and cultural change to promote transparency and fight corruption, by using evidence from individual cases.

 Our Advocacy and Legal Advice Centres (ALACs) are here to help.
 No one needs to report corruption alone.
 Across the world, ALACs act to ensure people reporting wrongdoing are kept safe and that their stories help bring justice.
-We’ll also keep on pushing for legal protection, so that whistleblowers can safely expose and help prevent corruption, ultimately building integrity across our societies.
+On top of that, we also keep on pushing for legal protection so that whistleblowers can safely expose and help prevent corruption, ultimately building integrity across our societies.
+When corruption is reported we are looking into systemic causes and proposing ways to address them.

 Find your local ALAC